 - NHSA will issue balanced, objective, and responsible comments on the safe use of firearms, on sport shooting, and on sustainable responsible hunting in the media;

 - NHSA expects high standards in the safe, responsible, and accountable ownership and use of firearms from all firearm owners, and demand this from NHSA members.

 The NHSA unashamedly supports the sustainable, responsible and accountable implementation of a conservation-based international trade in rhino horn and in elephant ivory;

-The NHSA also supports the conservation of lions through sustainable, responsible and accountable ethical and legal hunting of captive bred lions so as to protect the dwindling number of this high value species in the wild.
+The NHSA also supports the conservation of lions through sustainable, responsible and accountable ethical and legal hunting of ranged lions so as to protect the dwindling number of this high-value species in the wild.